Achieving success in the entrepreneurial world isn’t a mystery; it’s just a long and arduous journey.

-And the journey of a thousand miles begins with a single step.
+And as Sun Tzu would say, any thousand-miles journey begins with a single step.

-For entrepreneurs, it’s all about creating change, and challenging the status quo.
 For entrepreneurs, that first step is coming up with that game-changing idea.
-And that’s where most of us get stuck.
+And that’s where most get stuck.

 At Foundr, we get hundreds of emails from loyal readers asking us the same thing, “How do I come up with the right startup idea?”

-By definition an entrepreneur’s job is to create change, whether it’s just locally or internationally, an entrepreneur is trying to change the world in whatever way possible.
+By definition, an entrepreneur’s job is to create change whether locally or internationally.

 As an entrepreneur, your job is to bring the world to a future that only you can see.